Is data-driven analysis unveiling the hidden potential of infrastructure needs and urban assets?

 How can Big Data change the way we plan cities?

-In transportation planning, manual/automatic traffic counts and household/ personal travel surveys were historically conducted to collect travel behavior data.
-Today, available mobility data has created disruptive changes to this approach, placing the transport planner in a more proactive role and providing a set of analytical tools for any venture investor, city decision, or other planning experts seeking to improve urban mobility.
+In transportation planning, traffic counts and household/ personal travel surveys were historically conducted to collect travel behavior data.
+Today, available mobility data has created disruptive changes to this approach, placing the transport planner in a more proactive role and providing a set of analytical tools for any venture investor, city decision maker, or other planning experts seeking to improve urban mobility.
 Big Data for transportation is collected as anonymous and accurate location data from mainly two sources: Location Based Services (LBS) from applications installed on mobile devices and from navigation GPS systems in vehicles.
 Through complex algorithms, the data is processed and converted in mobility analytics metrics that can provide powerful insights on travel patterns, such as origin-destination matrices, trip length, travel speed, trip purpose, trip duration and socio-economics.